-Instant pot brown rice
+Instant pot brown rice with beef and cilantro on a plate.

 I was in the other room with Truman and the dentist, but I heard all the adults laughing, and the receptionist gleefully told me the story.
 I’m not sure if this is my cue to put Charlotte in improv classes, or if Eric and I just really need to cut back on the sarcasm at home, so that our kids can enjoy their innocence a bit longer.

 How is everyone holding up this March?
 I feel so happy that we have a bit longer still before Easter.
 Remember last year when Easter was on April 1??
 Or those years when it’s in March??
-Probably you don’t pay attention to this, but as a food blogger my life kind of revolves around holidays.
+Probably you don’t pay attention to this, but as a food blogger, my life kind of revolves around holidays.
 I’m so glad I have a few more weeks to get you some Easter recipes!

 I made a leg of lamb last week that I’m so excited to share with you, and I have an EPIC deviled eggs recipe coming your way here soon (One word: maple candied bacon.
-Okay yeah that’s 3 words but work with me here.
-I mean come on, candied bacon!!)
+Okay, yeah, that’s 3 words, but work with me here.
+I mean, come on, candied bacon!!)

 How to make Instant Pot brown rice